 4 Things You Need to Know Before Your Next Low Blood Sugar

-First, let’s back up to what glucagon is – a hormone that is naturally occurring in the body, glucagon works in partnership with insulin.
+First, let’s back up to what glucagon is—a hormone that is naturally occurring in the body, glucagon works in partnership with insulin.
 Insulin lowers blood sugar by converting glucose in the bloodstream into fuel for the body, while glucagon triggers the body to release glucose reserves from the liver to raise blood sugar.
 In the body of a person with diabetes, this process has to be manually managed.
-But while Type 1 diabetes requires immediately getting up to speed with how to dose insulin, many people with T1D don’t carry or have never used glucagon.
+But while type 1 diabetes requires immediately getting up to speed with how to dose insulin, many people with type 1 diabetes (T1D) don’t carry or have never used glucagon.

 So before your next low blood sugar, here’s what you need to know: